bgmseo/MotGen/README.md

 download source code files and trained models.

 # Image Analysis: BacTracking
-* "exp126_8bit.tif" are the example bacteria live cell imaging saved in a series of tif files
+* Inside Samplevideo.zip file "exp126_8bit.tif" is the sample bacteria live cell imaging saved in a series of tif files
-* "tracktest_BGM.m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics.
+* "tracktest_BGM.m" complementary Matalab codes that track moving bacteria with a summary of extracted 15 motility feature statistics using the cell imaging tif files.

 # Generative Model : ML
-* Run "generatemotility.ipynb" to generate bacterial motility statistics
+* Run "generatemotility.ipynb" to generate bacterial motility statistics in given condtions
-* Run "Motility_Predictions.ipynb" to predict environments (pH, Temperature) for desired motility features
+* Run "Motility_Predictions.ipynb" to predict environment features (pH, Temperature) for desired motility statistics

 # Contact
 If you have any questions or problems, please contact to bgm.seo AT snu.ac.kr